mincequi/cornrow/README.md

 All this is in an early stage.
 However, i am willing to provide an easy out-of-the-box solution for anyone.
 So, your experience with this little daemon is very appreciated.
 Please leave your comments and issues using it.
 Thanks a lot.

-Please checkout a release tag.
-Master is work in progress and might not compile.

 The daemon has a built-in equalizer which can be remote controlled via this app:
 [corocomo](https://play.google.com/store/apps/details?id=org.cornrow.corocomo)
 ![alt text](https://github.com/mincequi/cornrow/blob/master/data/screenshot_1.png)